-You can enroll for the neural network course on Quantra where you can use advanced neural network techniques and latest research models such as LSTM & RNN to predict markets and find trading opportunities.
-Keras, the relevant python library is used.
+You can enrol in the neural network course on Quantra where you can use advanced neural network techniques and the latest research models such as LSTM & RNN to predict markets and find trading opportunities.
+Keras, the relevant Python library is used.

 Note: The original post has been revamped on 11th May 2023 for accuracy, and recentness.